-- h) Enable the output, then turn the coarse current knob up to the marked position, or the maximum position if it's safe to charge at the maximum output of the power supply.
+h) Turn the coarse current knob up to the marked position, or the maximum position if it's safe to charge at the maximum output of the power supply.
 If the CC light is on, adjust this knob slightly to make sure the current meter is reading the maximum charging current.
-If the CV light is on, it simply means that the battery is not depleted enough to charge at the maximum current allowed. - j) Watch the charging progress, when the current is below 1A or 1/10 of the maximum charging current, it is probably time to stop.
-Make sure the AC power never goes off line during the charging process. - k) Stop the output, disconnect the battery from the power supply, and then turn off the power supply.
+If the CV light is on, it simply means that the battery is not depleted enough to charge at the maximum current allowed.

+j) Watch the charging progress, when the current is below 1A or 1/10 of the maximum charging current, it is probably time to stop.
+Make sure the AC power never goes off line during the charging process.

+k) Disconnect the battery from the power supply, and then turn off the power supply.